threaddy/Deep-Beamforming-Evaluation-Project/README.md

 speech signals and to extimated SNR in noisy enviroment.
 DNNs are based on Sednn (https://github.com/yongxuUSTC/sednn), have a look if you need a more versatile implementation.

-DNNs can be executed separately howrever you like.
+DNNs can be trained using Timit dataset.
 MVDR is used in the DAB script, to generate weights for each channel